andrechateau/form-app/README.md

 The main, and only page, in the app is the form.

-##### Modes of operation
+##### Operation Modes
-The form has 3 modes of operation, and you can change it on the top right toggle button, next to the theme toggle.
+The form has 3 Operation Modes, and you can change it on the top right toggle button, next to the theme toggle.
 These modes are:
  -  ![image](https://github.com/user-attachments/assets/614f5bb0-ffe1-4895-ac15-453d6ffa8e4d) **Builder mode**: In this mode when you click on a field a editor popover shows up so you can edit the field properties.
 You can save your form config, and will be persisted in the database.
  - ![image](https://github.com/user-attachments/assets/aa6c64ea-c362-4a39-ae78-64aa1de9b114) **Input mode**: This is a regular form mode: you fill all the fields, and submit the form in the end.
 The app saves it, but we won't retrieve the submited forms to the user yet.